Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Greenwood Capital Associates

-Greenwood Capital Associates in Greenwood works with high-net-worth and non-high-net-worth individuals, as well as pensions and profit-sharing plans, charities, state governments and businesses.
+Greenwood Capital Associates in Greenwood works with individuals and high-net-worth individuals, as well as pensions and profit-sharing plans, charities, state governments and businesses.
 Greenwood provides investment advice and investment management to its clients, along with financial and retirement planning services.
-The firm manages assets on a discretionary basis.
+The fee-only firm manages assets on a discretionary basis.
 In addition to the office in Greenwood, the firm has an office in Greenville.

 For fixed income portfolios, the firm uses a top-down approach emphasizing duration, credit quality and industry exposure.
-Advisors aim to preserve capital and maximize returns through investment-grade corporate bonds, government and agency bonds, and municipal bonds.
-Greenwood Capital may also use long-term trading, short-term trading, and options writing to implement their strategies.
+Advisors aim to preserve capital and maximize returns through investment-grade corporate bonds, government and agency bonds and municipal bonds.
+Greenwood Capital may also use long-term trading, short-term trading and options writing to implement its strategies.

 Anchor Investment Management

-All investment decisions are guided by the client’s investment policy statement — a document that oulines the client's investment objectives and guidelines.
+All investment decisions are guided by the client’s investment policy statement.
 Anchor Investment Management primarily allocates assets to both value and growth equity securities, with an emphasis on large-cap companies and selective use of small- and mid-cap stocks, mutual funds and ETFs for diversification.
-The firm's fundamental analysis includes factors like financial strength ratios, price-to-earnings ratios, dividend yields and growth rates.
+The firm's fundamental analysis considers factors like financial strength ratios, price-to-earnings ratios, dividend yields and growth rates.
 Anchor may overweight sectors deemed to have above-average earnings potential.

-Fixed income securities — generally investment-grade bonds, including corporate, municipal and government debt — are used for income, capital preservation and liquidity.
+Fixed income securities, which generally comprise corporate, municipal and government debt, are used for income, capital preservation and liquidity.
 For short-term needs, they utilize money market funds.

 How Long $1mm Lasts in Retirement